logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 available on the Data Entry tab, by following these steps:

 1. Once :ref:`Viewing the Intake <view-intake>`.
-2. Scroll down to the Measures
+2. Scroll down to the IAR-DST Measures

 A table will display all the Measures linked to this Client's Intake.